 Contact(s)

-This large park (1,600 hectares) surrounds a reservoir that was created with the construction of Guelph Dam in 1974.
-The park has two beaches, picnic areas, great fishing and plenty of space for sailing, canoeing and kayaking.
-The park is the home of the famous Hillside Festival in July which centres on the Island Stage, which is available for concerts, theatre performances, weddings and other events.
+This large conservation area (1,600 hectares) surrounds a reservoir that was created with the construction of Guelph Dam, completed in 1976.
+The conservation area has two beaches, picnic areas, great fishing and plenty of space for sailing, canoeing and kayaking.
+Guelph Lake is the home of the famous Hillside Festival in July which centres on the Island Stage, which is available for concerts, theatre performances, weddings and other events.

 Camping |